massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The default Liberty runtime also includes the PI75512 WebSockets iFix.
 * The monthly Liberty runtime version was updated to the [2017.2.0.0](https://developer.ibm.com/wasdev/blog/2017/02/17/beta-websphere-liberty-tools-february-2017/) release.
 * The IBM JRE versions 8 and 7.1 were updated to SR4 FP1.
-* The auto-configuration support was also extended to work with [ibm-websphere-extreme-scale IBM Container](/docs/images/docker_image_extreme_scale/ibm-websphere-extreme-scale_starter.html).
+* The auto-configuration support was also extended to work with `ibm-websphere-extreme-scale` container.
 * The auto-configuration support for [Cloudant NoSQL Database](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant) was updated to provide the option of using the Cloudant Java Library instead of org.ektorp.
 To enable the use of the Cloudant Java Library you must set the following environment variable:
 ```
 ibmcloud cf set-env <appName> LBP_SERVICE_CONFIG_CLOUDANTNOSQLDB 'type : cloudant'